-Objective 1.1: The Town will develop and maintain streets and thoroughfares for pedestrians, motorists, and bicyclists.

-Policy 1.1.1 Roads shall be maintained by having a pavement schedule that will ensure good surface conditions and pavement markings.

-Policy 1.1.2 Roadway systems shall be constructed per Virginia Department of Transportation criteria.

-Policy 1.1.3 Identify pedestrian system gaps within the town and develop capital improvement program to complete sidewalk networks and improve connectivity between activity centers.

-Policy 1.1.4 Where feasible major employment and shopping areas shall be accessible by public transit, bicycle, and walking to increase resident access to employment and shopping opportunities.

-Policy 1.1.5 Improve walkability and safety in Town through installing traffic calming measures, designated bicycle lanes, wider sidewalks and providing crosswalks.

-Policy 1.1.6 New development and redevelopment shall be designed to provide bicycle and pedestrian amenities, and whenever feasible, to connect to adjacent neighborhoods and commercial areas.

-Policy 1.1.7 Where feasible, delineate bike lanes or create sharrows for safe use by bicycles to encourage and better accommodate bicycle use downtown.

-Policy 1.1.8 Develop public improvement plan for Route 99, from I-81 Exit 94 interchange to Main Street, to improve streetscape aesthetics and lighting, and to encourage development.

-Policy 1.1.9 Continue to support Pulaski Area Transit with the implementation of its Transit Development Plan, ensuring alternative transportation options in the community.

-Policy 1.1.10 Encourage new senior housing and affordable housing development or redevelopment to be located in areas with access to public transit.

-Policy 1.1.11 Evaluate the need of additional transit stops or transit service to better connect residential developments and neighborhoods to other transit networks, commercial centers, and employment centers.

-Policy 1.1.12 Explore the potential of connecting downtown trails to a larger trail network in the New River Valley.

-Policy 1.1.13 Continue to be a part of the Passenger Rail Authority and encourage transportation services to connect commuters from Pulaski to and from the rail station.

-Policy 1.1.14 Identify transportation needs and address them through coordination with local, regional and state entities, and pursue competitive state and federal funding opportunities.
+- Objective 1.1: The Town will develop and maintain streets and thoroughfares for pedestrians, motorists, and bicyclists. - Policy 1.1.1 Roads shall be maintained by having a pavement schedule that will ensure good surface conditions and pavement markings. - Policy 1.1.2 Roadway systems shall be constructed per Virginia Department of Transportation criteria. - Policy 1.1.3 Identify pedestrian system gaps within the town and develop capital improvement program to complete sidewalk networks and improve connectivity between activity centers. - Policy 1.1.4 Where feasible major employment and shopping areas shall be accessible by public transit, bicycle, and walking to increase resident access to employment and shopping opportunities. - Policy 1.1.5 Improve walkability and safety in Town through installing traffic calming measures, designated bicycle lanes, wider sidewalks and providing crosswalks. - Policy 1.1.6 New development and redevelopment shall be designed to provide bicycle and pedestrian amenities, and whenever feasible, to connect to adjacent neighborhoods and commercial areas. - Policy 1.1.7 Where feasible, delineate bike lanes or create sharrows for safe use by bicycles to encourage and better accommodate bicycle use downtown. - Policy 1.1.8 Develop public improvement plan for Route 99, from I-81 Exit 94 interchange to Main Street, to improve streetscape aesthetics and lighting, and to encourage development. - Policy 1.1.9 Continue to support Pulaski Area Transit with the implementation of its Transit Development Plan, ensuring alternative transportation options in the community. - Policy 1.1.10 Encourage new senior housing and affordable housing development or redevelopment to be located in areas with access to public transit. - Policy 1.1.11 Evaluate the need of additional transit stops or transit service to better connect residential developments and neighborhoods to other transit networks, commercial centers, and employment centers. - Policy 1.1.12 Explore the potential of connecting downtown trails to a larger trail network in the New River Valley. - Policy 1.1.13 Continue to be apart of the Passenger Rail Authority and encourage transportation services to connect commuters from Pulaski to and from the rail station. - Policy 1.1.14 Identify transportation needs and address them through coordination with local, regional and state entities, and pursue competitive state and federal funding opportunities.

-2223.1.
-The area shall include the Town limits of Pulaski.

-Policy 1.1.16 The Town shall broadly incorporate pedestrian-friendly road design, interconnection of new local streets with existing local streets and roads, connectivity of road and pedestrian networks, preservation of natural areas, and reduction of subdivision street widths and turning radii at subdivision street intersections.

-Policy 1.1.17 Support the County's effort to connect the terminus of the New River Trail State Park in Downtown Pulaski to Randolph Park.
+- Policy 1.1.15 Establish a locally designated growth area that is consistent with the intent of Virginia Code § 15.2-223.1.
+The area shall include the Town limits of Pulaski. - Policy 1.1.16 The Town shall broadly incorporate pedestrian-friendly road design, interconnection of new local streets with existing local streets and roads, connectivity of road and pedestrian networks, preservation of natural areas, and reduction of subdivision street widths and turning radii at subdivision street intersections. - Policy 1.1.17 Support the County's effort to connect the terminus of the New River Trail State Park in Downtown Pulaski to Randolph Park.